 -

 Continue reading →: What If Color Was Subjective in Nature?I have always wondered whether color is perceived differently by all individuals.
 Imagine pointing towards the sky and saying, Such a beautiful blue.
-But what is my blue is actually others’ green, will we ever know?
+But what if my blue is actually others’ green, will we ever know?
 We grow up believing that colors are fixed, but what if color wasn’t a…

 -